 - 9. Unless other arrangements are agreed upon in writing by the parties, within thirty days of the final determination of this action, each person or party who has received CONFIDENTIAL information shall be obligated to return the CONFIDENTIAL information, including any copies, to the designating party, or the receiving party may elect to destroy the CONFIDENTIAL information, including any copies, and certify that it has been destroyed.
 The receiving party, however, need not destroy or return (a) any Confidential information that it is required by law to maintain or (b) one archival copy of all deposition transcripts and all materials filed with the Court, regardless of whether such materials (including exhibits and appendices) contain or refer to CONFIDENTIAL information. - 10.
 The termination of this action shall not relieve counsel or other persons obligated hereunder from their responsibility to maintain the confidentiality of CONFIDENTIAL information pursuant to this Protective Order.
-However, the Court will not retain jurisdiction over a matter once the case is closed.
+The Court will retain jurisdiction of enforcing this Protective Order once the case is closed.